NSombekke/Logic-LLM/blogpost.md

 - Model checking for the validity of traces

 ![Example Image](Untitled_Diagram.jpg)
+#### Syntax Checker
+Check the safety of the LTL formula using a syntax checker.

 #### <a name="ltl">Drone Planning Domain</a>
 We evaluate the extension of Logic_LM on a dataset create for a Drone Planning domain.
 - Drone navigation command in natural language into an LTL expression
 - Different paper feeds this LTL expression in to a trajectory planner that can plan the task in a predefined environment.
 - Instead, we add the predefined environment in Natural Langauge to the multiple Choice questions.

+#### Language Grounding Results
+We aim to test how well the few shot learning performs the natural language to LTL conversion.
+TO DO.

 ## <a name="contribution">Novel contribution</a>
 *Describe your novel contribution.*